It’s been a while since we’ve done an automotive list and we got to thinking – what are the worst lemons of all time?

 1971 Chevy Vega

 Speaking of DeLorean, this car went out on his watch as head of General Motors in 1971.
 But you can’t really blame him for this lemon, because he had already inherited it and couldn’t do anything about it.
-The Chevy Vega was prone to rust, with report of front ends falling off during test drives and bumpers rusting out after only one year of ownership.
+The Chevy Vega was prone to rust, with reports of front ends falling off during test drives and bumpers rusting out after only one year of ownership.
 And the engine really took the cake.
 It didn’t hold oil and got so hot that it warped the heads and head gaskets (technically, that’s not really supposed to happen).

 One has to wonder if any of this was a result of employee sabotage during the manufacturing lines during an unfortunate dispute with management around that time.